Policies and Procedures

 For an item that would otherwise be purchased by department, ensures that circumstances of purchase and steps taken by the department to prevent repetition of confirming purchases is fully documented on the Confirming Order Justification Form and signs (approves) the form.

 Note: For confirming purchases under $5,000 and first occurrence by initiator, the form is signed by initiator only.
-Initiator will be counseled by Purchasing.
+Initiator will be counseled by Purchasing Services.
 For second through fourth occurrences by initiator, under $5,000, signature of Department Head will be required.
 Under $5,000, the Department Head disapproves/approves and instructs initiator on proper procedures.

 Note: For all Confirming purchases over $5,000, and for Confirming Orders after the fifth occurrence, the Dean/Vice President or designee disapproves/approves and instructs Department Head on proper procedures.2.
 Purchase of Used Equipment